Lightstreamer/Lightstreamer-utility-MetricsExporter-Adapter/README.md

 # Lightstreamer Metrics Exporter Adapter Set - Prometheus Integration

 This project includes the source code of the Lightstreamer Metrics Exporter Adapter Set.
-A ready made Adapter Set for fast deployment into Lightstreamer server an immediate export of numerous metrics for [Prometheus monitoring solution](https://prometheus.io/) out of the box.
+A ready made Adapter Set for fast deployment into Lightstreamer server and immediate export of numerous metrics for [Prometheus monitoring solution](https://prometheus.io/) out of the box.

 This code is designed for Java 8 and greater.